 The term “Election Day” is kind of a misnomer these days.
 Now we kind of have whole Election Seasons, thanks to recent voting laws that let Pennsylvanians vote up to 50 days before any election.
-The latest one begins today, March 29, and ends with in-person voting during the primary on May 18.
+The latest one began March 29, and ends with in-person voting during the primary on May 18.

 You could check out our guide to how to vote in the Pennsylvania primary (that’s always a good thing to have on hand), or keep reading for a quick FAQ that should answer all the questions you’ll need to get that vote cast by May 18.